ryanlenzo/todo/README.md

 *Guidelines*

 1. Use a modern backend programming language and framework (e.g., [ASP.NET](http://ASP.NET) Core, Python with Flask or Django, Node.js with Express, Java with Spring Boot, etc.).
-2. Choose a suitable database for storing TODOs and user data (e.g., PostgreSQL, MongoDB, MySQL, MSSQL).
+2. Choose a suitable database for storing TODOs and userBean data (e.g., PostgreSQL, MongoDB, MySQL, MSSQL).
 3. Implement error handling and validations for API requests.
 4. Write unit tests and integration tests for the core functionality.
 5. Ensure your application can be easily run and tested locally.